 The hugely popular Artisan Gardens, combining traditional materials and methods with new design approaches, will be nestled throughout Ranelagh Gardens and include artisan products and high quality detailing.
 Rustic combines with stylish modern twists, resulting in bold and exciting gardens.

 Among the larger gardens, many well-known garden designers are returning, each an ambassador for their sponsor.
-There's a host of female talent at the show as well - of the 26 gardens, 13 of them are designed by women.
+There's a host of female talent at the show as well - of the 27 gardens, almost half are designed by women.
 Together, the designers are set to create gardens of the utmost beauty and spectacle, some of which will transport the viewer to locations around the world with their detailed portrayals of landscapes near and far.